joaodullius/xilinx_dcg/Financial_at_Nimbix.md

 ```

 #### Software Emulation vs Hardware Execution
-Observe that Software Emulation took 12.35 seconds versus 0.30 microseconds in the Hardware.
-That´s 40.795X performance.
+Observe that Software Emulation took **12.35** seconds versus 0.30 microseconds in the Hardware.
+That´s **40.795x** performance.
-The harware ran at a Throuput of 54.1112 Mega call options calculations per second.
+The harware ran at a Throuput of **54.1112 Mega call options calculations per second.**

 We can run Hardware Execution with 4194304 options to exercise full DDR bandwidth:
 ```